nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Responds to events raises from various parts of the App and updates the UI accordingly.

 #### Logic component
 Logic is the brain of the application as it controls and manages the overall flow of the application.
 Upon receiving the user input from UI, it will process the input using the parser and return the result of executing the user input back to the UI.
 The inputs Logic take in are command words such as add, edit, delete, etc., and executes them accordingly based on their functionality.
-If you were to work on this execution of user input, you will need to access Storage to retrieve and update state of tasks.
+If you were to work on this execution of user input, you will need to access Storage through the EventsCenter to retrieve and update state of tasks.

 <img src="images/LogicClassDiagram.png" width="800"><br>